YuchenXia/yuchenxia.github.io/_pages/about.md

 ### 2021
 - Evaluation of Foundation Models for Semantics-Based Classification of Standardized Data Properties (Research Project)
-- Development of a Graph Database to Manage Concept Descriptions in Automation Engineering (Research Project)
+- Development of a Graph Database to Manage Concept Descriptions in Automation Engineering (Master Thesis)

 ---
 ### Contact
 Institute of Industrial Automation and Software Engineering University of Stuttgart